uniba-dsg/betsy/README.md

  -p,--partner-address <arg>          Partner IP and Port (defaults to
                                      localhost:2000)
- -t,--to-core-bpel <arg>             Transform to Core BPEL
+ -t,--to-core-bpel <arg>             Transform to Core BPEL -f,--use-custom-test-folder <arg>   Use a custom test folder (folder name defaults to "test")

 GROUPS for <ENGINES> and <PROCESSES> are in CAPITAL LETTERS.
 <ENGINES>: [ALL, LOCALS, VMS, RECENT, ode, bpelg, openesb, petalsesb,